specmatic/specmatic-python-extensions/README.md

 ## Sample Projects
 - [Check out the Specmatic Order BFF Python repo](https://github.com/specmatic/specmatic-order-bff-python/) to see more examples of how to use specmatic with a Flask app.
 - [Check out the Specmatic Order BFF Python Sanic repo](https://github.com/specmatic/specmatic-order-bff-python-sanic/) to see more examples of how to use specmatic with a Sanic app.
-- [Check out the Specmatic Order API Python repo](https://github.com/specmatic/specmatic-order-api-python/) to see an examples of how to just run tests without using a stub.
+- [Check out the Specmatic Order API Python repo](https://github.com/specmatic/specmatic-order-api-python/) to see an examples of how to just run tests without using a mock.